 Amateur astronomy is a popular pastime in Ireland with many enthusiasts often owning moderately priced telescopes.
 In 2003 there was a remarkably close approach of the Planet Mars that gained considerable enthusiasm for Astronomy around the country while then in 2009 we had the “International Year of Astronomy” that brought space and astronomy topics into focus in schools and colleges.
 There are over twenty astronomy clubs throughout the thirty-two counties while over the past few years smaller groupings have sprung up with the advent of social media.

 Astronomy in Ireland is the only STEM-type subject that relies solely on the weather to really bear fruit for its events, daytime, or night-time.
-So, from the 20th to 26th of March 2023, the inaugural Irish Astronomy Week goes ahead with events taking place indoors and outdoors throughout the thirty-two counties.
+So, from the 1st to 8th of March 2025, Irish Astronomy Week goes ahead with events taking place indoors and outdoors throughout the thirty-two counties.
 Also, during that week astronomers of all ages can enjoy a beautiful celestial waltz of the crescent Moon as it moves each evening past the bright planets Jupiter, Venus, and Mars.
 So, look up and appreciate all astronomy has given us and remember what the Greek philosopher Plato once said “Astronomy compels the soul to look upward, and leads us from this world to another“